IT-Academy-BCN/ita-challenges-frontend/README.md

  - You must do it.

 * **Is there any diagram of architecture, a technical description or similar?**
- - Yes, you can find it in the [wiki](https://github.com/IT-Academy-BCN/ita-challenges-backend/wiki)
+ - Yes, you can find it in the [wiki](https://github.com/IT-Academy-BCN/ita-challenges-frontend/wiki)

 * **To contribute to this project, do I need make a fork?**
  - No, you don't need to fork the project.
 We work with a single repository, adding branches for each feature and requesting pull requests to merge them.

 * **Do I need start up the project fully on my pc to start coding?**
- - Of course not.
+ - Yes.

 ### Contributors